LiskArchive/lips/proposals/lip-Introduce_cross-chain_update_mechanism.md

 ### Creating and Posting Cross-chain Update Transactions

-The Lisk consensus mechanism is designed to create and publish certificates regularly, at least once per round.
+The Lisk consensus mechanism is designed to create and publish certificates regularly.
 In that regard, obtaining the information required to post a cross-chain update transaction is easy and straightforward.
 The following is an example workflow that a relayer for a given sidechain could follow.